The Fall: A Short Story

 This is a battle that has been waged long before man walked the earth, before the water and earth separated and the mountains peaked.
 This war between the created and the Creator has been personal long before mans first name was spoken aloud.

 Sure… he is not God, but he wants to be like him; maybe even better.
-But then God had to go and create this thing, this man, and in His own image no less.
+But then God had to go and create this thing… this man; in His own image no less.
 The smell of man makes him want to vomit.
 The very sight and sound of man infuriates him.